xuzhiqin1990/intelligent-combustion/README.md

 ## DeePODE
-DeePCK: DeeP chemical kinetics, develop DNN-based surrogate model to accelerate the simulation of chemical kinetics.
+DeePODE: DeeP chemical kinetics, develop DNN-based surrogate model to accelerate the simulation of chemical kinetics.

 This open project will release various models based on our algorithms.